Research Robots Humanoid Applications Industries Technology Contact

 Lorentz Force Principle

-Utilizes the magnetic field generated by current flow to create a voltage difference across a conductor, offering a direct correlation between magnetic flux and amperage.
+It taps into the magnetic field from current flow to generate a voltage across a conductor—giving you a straight-up link between magnetic flux and amps.

 Overcurrent Protection